-Monika Elbert is Professor of English, a University Distinguished Scholar, and Editor of the _Nathaniel Hawthorne Review_.
+Monika Elbert is Professor of English, a University Distinguished Scholar, and former Editor of the _Nathaniel Hawthorne Review_.